 If you are looking to go all-inclusive on your trip to Mexico and you want a vacation where everything is taken care of for you, Cancun is the better option for that.
 There are several grand, sprawling modern resorts here that place you in the best location in the city.

 Some are set within the Hotel Zone, or close to Plaza La Isla so you can enjoy incredible panoramas over the sea from your balcony.
 Many of these accommodations contain several restaurants, bars, cafes, spas, and stores within them so you don’t even need to leave the resort if you don’t want to.

-Some Cancun resorts cater to adults only, whereas others are more suited for families traveling with children.
-Le Blanc Spa Resort is one of the most exclusive adults-only resorts in Cancun and is located right on the beach.
-It was recently recognized as being one of the top 100 hotels in the entire world!
+Some Cancun resorts cater to adults only, whereas others are more suited for families travelling with children.
+Le Blanc Spa Resort is one of the most exclusive adults-only resorts in Cancun located right on the beach and it was recently recognised as being one of the top 100 hotels in the entire world!

 Best Time to Visit Both Destinations

 Despite being located on opposite sides of the country, both Puerto Vallarta and Cancun have tropical climates.
 The rainy hurricane season runs in each city between June and November and the winter season is dry and hot.

 Temperatures and conditions in both places are comparable.
 In the winter you can expect daytime temperatures of between 77°F and 86°F (25°C-30°C) and in the summer, temperatures average out at between 86°and 100°F (30°C-38°C).

 It is not unheard of for it to soar above 104°/40°C during the day, especially in April and May which are the hottest months of the year.
 November through March is arguably the best time to travel to both areas, although this is also the “high season” so prices are at their highest and packers are often a little more crowded.

 If you want to avoid the tourist hordes, consider travelling right at the start or the end of this season.
 (E.g. late October/early November).